Growth is Limited When Strategy and Culture Are at Odds

 Strategy and Culture Alignment Matter

-Our organizational alignment research found companies that align their culture and talent with their strategy grow revenues 58% faster, are 72% more profitable and outperform unaligned companies in terms of customer retention, leadership effectiveness, and employee engagement.
+Our organizational alignment research found companies that align their culture and talent with their strategy grow revenues 58% faster, are 72% more profitable and outperform unaligned companies in terms of:

 Your corporate strategy is the path you intend to take to profitably grow your business.
-But when your approaches to get work done and your workforce are oriented in different directions, there is little chance you will achieve high performance business results.
+But when your approaches to how work gets done and your workforce are oriented in different directions, there is little chance you will achieve high performance business results.

 Here are four steps to take when your strategy and culture are at odds: